privkeyio/hydra/docs/cli-commands.md

 ## Overview

-The Hydra CLI provides comprehensive commands for code generation, ticket management, and provider interaction.
-All commands now support the provider abstraction layer, allowing you to use any configured LLM provider.
+The Hydra CLI provides comprehensive commands for multi-agent code generation, ticket management, and provider interaction.
+The CLI has been refactored into modular commands for better organization and maintainability.

 ## Global Options